-Although conducting a thoracotomy has a risk, the reported low mortality has been low, and the success rate of surgical closure of the BPF has been reported to be almost 95% of the cases.
+Although conducting a thoracotomy has a risk, the reported mortality has been low, and the success rate of surgical closure of the pleural fistula has been reported to be almost 95% of the cases.
 Omental flaps, transsternal bronchial closure, direct leak closure with intercostal muscle strengthening, thoracoplasty with or without extrathoracic chest wall muscle transposition, and open drainage are some surgical closure options.
-This method has also been applied in attempts to cure BPF since the development of video-assisted thoracoscopy (VATS).(9)
+This method has also been applied in attempts to cure pleural fistula since the development of video-assisted thoracoscopy (VATS).12

-It is advised to close the BPF in steps.
-The Eloesser treatment for drainage the chest cavity, which involved a muscle flap operation with minimum morbidity in a chronically ill patient, was performed on the patient in the initial stage.
-After that, the patients endured intensive nutritional and physical therapy until they were able to tolerate a second thoracic obliteration with an omental flap operation.(9)
+It is advised to close the pleural fistula in steps.
+The Eloesser treatment for drainage of the chest cavity, which involved a muscle flap operation with minimum morbidity in a chronically ill patient, was performed on the patient in the initial stage.
+After that, the patients endured intensive nutritional and physical therapy until they were able to tolerate a second thoracic obliteration with an omental flap operation.12 length of stay, increasing morbidity caused by BPF and APF.
+As the gold standard of care, recent guidelines advise conservative waiting with chest tube drainage followed by surgical repair.
+In contrast to a big or central pleural fistula, which is best treated through surgery or stent implantation, a minor distal pleural fistula is better treated through bronchoscopy.
+If PAL develops soon after surgery, re-closure is required.
+Multiple air leaks can be controlled with proper chest tube management, and switching to an outpatient drainage device (such as the Heimlich valve) can allow the leak to heal while avoiding the morbidity linked to prolonged hospitalization.
+Several case series have demonstrated that pleurodesis and IBV are effective treatments for PAL.